 1. Find evidence to support the following statement...

-Queen Victoria believed that women shouldn't vote.
-Thankfully some people disagreed with her.
-Draw a relating object here ct here How does the object support the statement?
+Draw a relating object here How does the object support the

+statement?

+G.

+Z

 2. Find a political poster that is attempting to appeal to female voters.
 Clue: look near the Joan Davies' sitting room